As companies seek to forge genuine engagements with customers on new mediums, they open themselves up to new sources of potential risk.

 Corporate risk management

 Listening to a negative audience can be hard work, with some brands receiving tens of thousands of mentions online each day.
-Lexer alerted one of Australia’s largest companies to a proposed protest at their headquarters, mobilised on social media.
+Lexer alerted one of Australia’s largest companies to a proposed protest at their headquarters, mobilized on social media.

 Through enhanced risk notifications and deep dive search functionality in Lexer Listen, the Communications Unit used inside knowledge of the protest to implement a company-wide crisis management plan.